garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

     { rule: pronoun(E1) -> 'you',                                          sense: you(E1) }
     { rule: pronoun(E1) -> 'i',                                            sense: i(E1) }
     { rule: pronoun(E1) -> 'it',                                           sense: back_reference(E1, []) }

+## Proper nouns

+Proper nouns, or names of things and people, are treated specially.
+They are not looked up in the grammar, but in the database.
+And this takes some extra work:

+Here are the basics:

+    { rule: proper_noun_group(N1) -> proper_noun(N1) proper_noun(N1) proper_noun(N1) }
+    { rule: proper_noun_group(N1) -> proper_noun(N1) proper_noun(N1) }
+    { rule: proper_noun_group(N1) -> proper_noun(N1) }

+    { rule: np(E1) -> proper_noun_group(E1),                              sense: quant(quantifier(Result, Range, equals(Result, Range)), E1, []) }

+Since this is an NP, it needs a quantifer; let's use the all-quantor.

+The group exists of 1, 2 or 3 words, hence 3 rules.
+Do not use recursion.
+This is a heavy operation that uses much database access, so we don't want to try more words than necessary.

+At the moment the `proper_noun_group` is processed, the parser has received top-down information about the entity type of the holder of the name.
+The parser knows that it is the name of a person.
+How?

+Let's have an example:

+    { rule: nbar(E1) -> 'daughter' 'of' np(E2),                                sense: find(sem(3), has_daughter(E2, E1)) }

+Here `np(E2)` will be rewritten to the name "Charles Babbage".
+The parser also sees that E2 is the first argument of the relation `has_daughter(E2, E1)`.
+And you can tell the system that the first argument of this relation is a person, by adding this line to the file "predicates.json":

+    "has_daughter": {"entityTypes": ["person", "person"] },

+With this information, the parser knows that "Charles Babbage" is not the name of a book, but of a person.
+And it uses another file (entities.json) to understand how to query the name in the knowledge base:

+     "person": {
+        "name": "person_name(Id, Name)",
+        "knownby": {
+          "description": "description(Id, Value)"
+        }
+      },

+It uses the "name" property to find the relation needed to find out the id of the entity, given its name. "knownby" is used only for disambiguation.
+The system can ask the user "This Charles Babbage" or "That Charles Babbage"?

 ## Determininer phrases